MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 See [Policy CSP - Defender/SignatureUpdateFallbackOrder](/windows/client-management/mdm/policy-csp-defender#defender-signatureupdatefallbackorder) for details on configuring MDM.

-## What if we're using a third-party vendor?
+## What if we're using a non-Microsoft vendor?

 This article describes how to configure and manage updates for Microsoft Defender Antivirus.
 However, you can hire third-party vendors to perform these tasks.